ItaJuDev/TrackIt/README.md

 # trackit

-A mobileapplication to track the income and expend
+A mobileapplication to track the income and expense

 ## Getting Started